yusukebe/Shodo/README.md

     my $suzuri = $shodo->new_suzuri('This is description.');

-Create and return new Suzuri object with the description.
+Create and return new [Shodo::Suzuri](http://search.cpan.org/perldoc?Shodo::Suzuri) object with the description.

 ## stock